Skin care: Acne

 Acne is defined by clogged pores and bacteria.
 According to the American Academy of Dermatology, between 40 and 50 million Americans develop acne each year.
 Although many associate acne with adolescence, acne can occur at any age, with its causes including heredity, hormones, menstruation, food, and emotional stress.

 Acne is treated with ingredients like salicylic acid, benzoyl peroxide, and retinoids.
 Those with inflammatory acne should exfoliate with caution as the procedure may make conditions worse and consult a dermatologist before treatment.
 Benzoyl peroxide is a drying agent and is typically found in concentrations of 2.5 - 10%.

 Eczema and dermatitis

 Dermatitis is a term used for different types of skin inflammation, typically characterized by itchiness, redness and a rash.
-Dermatitis is also called eczema but the same term is often used for the most common type of skin inflammation, atopic dermatitis.
-Dermatitis can be managed with gentle skincare, moisturization, and anti-inflammatory treatments.
+Dermatitis may also be called eczema, but the same term is often used for the most common type of skin inflammation, atopic dermatitis.
+Dermatitis can be managed with moisturizers and prescription anti-inflammatory treatments, whereas topical antimicrobials, antiseptics, and antihistamines are not recommended by dermatologists.